KTH-EXPECA/edgedroid2-model/README.md

-# edgedroid2-model
+# EdgeDroid 2

-The EdgeDroid2 model for human emulation in Wearable Cognitive Assistance
+EdgeDroid 2 is a model for human emulation in Wearable Cognitive Assistance.

+*This repository is a work-in-progress.*